-- 1. Insert the Speed Monitor Module into the short barrel. - 2.
-Use four M2.5 screws to secure the robot's original board part 1 on the bottom of the Speed Monitor Module. - 3.
+- 2. Use four M2.5 screws to secure the robot's original board part 1 on the bottom of the Speed Monitor Module. - 3.
 The aviation connector port of the Speed Monitor Module should be connected to the aviation connector port of the Power Management Module using an aviation connector cable.

-- The length of the barrel installed into the Speed Monitor Module must not exceed 23mm, to avoid obstructing the speed-monitoring phototube. - The outer diameter of the barrel should preferably be kept within the range of 21+0.05mm.
-Insufficient launching mechanism diameter will create a gap between the outer wall of the barrel and the inner wall of the Speed Monitor Module, causing the expansion of the projectile's dispersion area. - With this securing method, a lack of mutual positioning between the Speed Monitor Module and parts of the Launching Mechanism may cause the axis of the Speed Monitor Module to not overlap with the axis of a projectile, therefore leading to some projectiles hitting the inner wall of the Speed Monitor Module.
+- The length of the barrel installed into the Speed Monitor Module must not exceed 23 mm, to avoid obstructing the speed-monitoring phototube. - The outer diameter of the barrel should preferably be kept within the range of 21+0.05 mm.
+Insufficient launching mechanism diameter will create a gap between the outer wall of the barrel and the inner wall of the Speed Monitor Module, causing the expansion of the projectile's dispersion area.

+With this securing method, a lack of mutual positioning between the Speed Monitor Module and parts of the Launching Mechanism may cause the axis of the Speed Monitor Module to not overlap with the axis of a projectile, therefore leading to some projectiles hitting the inner wall of the Speed Monitor Module.
 Teams may add gaskets between the robot's original board part 1 and the Speed Monitor Module as required, to adjust the mounting angle of the robot's original board part 1 on the Speed Monitor Module.